DikshaSirohi/DikshaSirohi/README.md

 ---

-## 👩‍💻 A little about me
+## 👩‍💻 A Little About Me

-I'm a Computer Science & Engineering (Data Science) student who enjoys **building things, breaking them, figuring out why they broke, and making them better.**
+I'm a Computer Science & Engineering (Data Science) student who likes figuring out **how things work, why they break, and how to make them better.**

-My strongest experience so far is in **Python, machine learning and deep learning**, and I'm currently putting serious effort into becoming a stronger **software engineer** alongside that.

-Right now you'll probably find me:
+I'm currently strengthening my **programming and problem-solving foundations**, while gradually exploring **software engineering, machine learning, and applied AI** through hands-on projects.

+Right now, I'm focused on:

+- 🧩 improving my problem-solving skills with **C++ & DSA**
-- 🧩 solving DSA problems in **C++** and getting comfortable with the STL
+- 🧰 getting more comfortable with **C++ STL**
-- 🐍 building and experimenting with **Python**
+- 🐍 strengthening my **Python** fundamentals
-- 🧠 working with **deep learning / computer vision**
-- ⚙️ learning how **backend systems and APIs** actually work
-- 🔨 improving old projects instead of abandoning them for shiny new ones
+- 🔨 improving projects I've already built instead of constantly starting new ones

-I'm still early in the journey — this profile is where I'm documenting the progress.
+I'm still early in the journey — and this profile will grow as I do.

 ---